Homeschooling can get VERY expensive when it comes to buying curriculum.

 Even if you searched for these textbooks used, you still will not find all the items, and in good shape.

-We stopped buying used textbooks last year.
+We stopped buying used textbooks two years ago.
 The quality was just not what they implied it would be.
 They would give us our money back, but it didn’t take away what we had to deal with: half already completed materials and missing pages!